-On-line Assignments: will be answering a collection of guestions discussing scientific concepts on the chapter by using composition, labeling, classification, sequencing, true and false, matching and essay question.
+On-line Assignments: will be answering a collection of questions discussing scientific concepts on the chapter by using composition, labeling, classification, sequencing, true and false, matching and essay question.

 Biopac Laboratory Assignments: Students are engaged in scientific inquiry by performing in group data collection, analysis and write-ups.
-The students will perform exercises targeting muscular function, brain function, ANS, exercise physiology and neurophysiology.
+The students will perform exercises targeting muscular function, brain function, autonomic nervous system, exercise physiology and neurophysiology.
 This will count 10% of your grade.

-Projects - web development assignments designed to measure ability to apply presented course materials.
+Projects - web development or group assignments designed to measure ability to apply presented course materials.